 Claire completed her first degree in psychology and then joined the Probation Service, where she worked for the next eight years delivering accredited offending behaviour group programmes to address issues including domestic abuse and substance misuse.
-During this time Claire also began to support data recording and reporting for a police and probation led mentally disordered offender liaison and diversion scheme.
+During this time Claire also began to support data recording and reporting for a police and probation-led mentally disordered offender liaison and diversion scheme.

 She later took up a research role with the Centre for Mental Health, working alongside University of Plymouth on a project examining continuity of access to physical and mental healthcare for people moving through the criminal justice system.
 She subsequently worked as a prison primary care mental health practitioner offering psychological wellbeing support to adults and young offenders.